sanel/ono/README.md

-# ono - Offlineimap NOtifier
+# ono

-Small application that sits inside your tray and notify you when the new mail arrives.
+Small application that sits inside your system, allowing you to manage (offlineimap)[http://offlineimap.org/] from any desktop environment.

 ## License